faceyspacey/webpack-flush-chunks/docs/babel-config.md

   ]]
 }
 ```
+- you gotta pass the `babelServer: true` option to the `universal-import` plugin *(in the client webpack config, you will use the regular plugin as you will see below)*
 - For CSS Modules, since you can't rely on webpack anymore to handle importing CSS, we recommend using
 [babel-plugin-css-modules-transform](https://github.com/michalkvasnicak/babel-plugin-css-modules-transform)
 to generate CSS class names on the server.
 What it does is take code like this: